ovh/docs/pages/cloud/storage/object_storage/cold_archive_overview/guide.en-gb.md

 ## Network, upload and retrieval performances

 Cold Archive is a service based on Object Storage - S3 API.
-Performance and limitations (number of containers, account, maximum bandwidth per connection, number of request per second on bucket, maximum size per object / mpu / part, etc) are available [here](https://docs.ovh.com/gb/en/storage/object-storage/s3/limitations/).
+Performance and limitations (number of buckets, account, maximum bandwidth per connection, number of request per second on bucket, maximum size per object / mpu / part, etc) are available [here](https://docs.ovh.com/gb/en/storage/object-storage/s3/limitations/).

 To upload your data, the maximum bandwidth is **1 Gbps per logical connection** and the number of connections that can be used in parallel is **unlimited**.